yuneun92/LangChain-OpenTutorial/docs/05-Memory/05-ConversationKGMemory.md

 Here's how the `get_current_entities` method works:

 **1. Entity Extraction Chain Creation**
-- Creates an LLMChain using the `entity_extraction_prompt` template.
+- Creates an `LLMChain` using the `entity_extraction_prompt` template.
-- This prompt is designed to extract proper nouns from the last line of conversation.
+- This prompt is designed to extract proper nouns from the last line of the conversation.

 **2. Context Processing**
 - Retrieves the last **k*2** messages from the buffer. (default : k=2)
-- Generates conversation history string using human_prefix and ai_prefix.
+- Generates conversation history string using `human_prefix` and `ai_prefix`.

 **3. Entity Extraction**
 - Extracts proper nouns from the input string "Who is Shelly Kim?"